Sam-Max/rcmltb/README.md

-mirror - mirror to selected cloud unzipmirror - mirror and extract to cloud zipmirror - mirror and zip to cloud qbmirror - mirror torrent to cloud mirrorset - select cloud/folder where to mirror mirrorbatch - mirror files in batch to cloud leech - leech from cloud to Telegram unzipleech - leech and extract to Telegram zipleech - leech and zip to Telegram qbleech - leech torrent to Telegram leechset - leech settings myfiles - file manager clone - clone gdrive files/folder to cloud copy - copy from cloud to cloud
+mirror - mirror to selected cloud unzipmirror - mirror and extract to cloud zipmirror - mirror and zip to cloud mirrorset - select cloud/folder where to mirror mirrorbatch - mirror files in batch to cloud leech - leech from cloud to Telegram unzipleech - leech and extract to Telegram zipleech - leech and zip to Telegram leechset - leech settings leechbatch - leech files in batch to Telegram myfiles - file manager clone - clone gdrive files/folder to cloud copy - copy from cloud to cloud